gemfire/gemfire-testcontainers/README.md

 # VMware GemFire

-Testcontainers can be used to automatically instantiate and manage [VMware GemFire](https://vmware.com/) clusters.
-This is achieved using the official [Docker images](https://hub.docker.com/v/vmware-gemfire) for GemFire.
+Testcontainers can be used to automatically instantiate and manage [VMware GemFire](https://docs.vmware.com/en/VMware-GemFire/index.html) clusters.
+This is enabled using the official [Docker images](https://hub.docker.com/v/vmware-gemfire) for GemFire.

 ## Example